Top 10 Best Monopods for Video (2020)

-Do you want to advance your photography passion?
-If you are looking for sharp shots from long focal lengths, using a monopod (or unipod) to support your DSLR camera is the way to achieve that.
+Do you want to advance your video shooting passion?
+Get the best monopod for video shooting for your DSLR camera.
+If you are looking for sharp shots from long focal lengths, using a monopod (or unipod) to support your DSLR camera is the way to go.
 If you don’t want to carry a tripod around, you should get a lightweight monopod instead.
+Are monopods good for video?
+A good monopod is an essential tool for video or still photography.
+Let’s take a look at the best monopods available on the market this year.
+Whether you’re shooting stills or video or both, the top best monopods for video should be:

-A List of Top 10 Best Video Monopods for Photography and Video in 2019
+A List of Top 10 Best Monopods for Video in 2020

 - Weighs approximately 0.9 pounds